-As stated above, defamation (which includes slander of title, slander of goods, malicious falsehood and any foreign law claim "corresponding to or otherwise in the nature of [such] a claim") remains governed by the common law.
-In such cases, the "double actionability rule" applies: a tort is only actionable in Northern Ireland if it is civilly actionable under the foreign law of the jurisdiction in which the act occurred (usually publication) and would be civilly actionable under the law of Northern Ireland if the act had occurred in Northern Ireland.
+As noted above, defamation (which includes slander of title, slander of goods, malicious falsehood and any foreign law claim "corresponding to or otherwise in the nature of [such] a claim") remains governed by the common law.
+In such cases, the "double actionability rule" applies: a tort is only actionable in England and Wales if it is civilly actionable under the foreign law of the jurisdiction in which the act occurred (usually publication) and, if the act had occurred in England and Wales, it would be civilly actionable under English law.
+This rule was retained after pressure from media organisations fearful of the application of oppressive foreign laws.
 However, this rule is subject to an exception: where another country has a more significant relationship with the occurrence and the parties, the law of that jurisdiction will apply instead.
 It should be noted that this area is particularly uncertain.